 - Practice proper weighting and buoyancy when scuba diving to minimize contact with and damage of fragile coral reefs.

 The Miami-Dade Reef Guard Association is a local not for profit corporation whose main goals are to provide collective assistance in promoting, funding and organizing of resources for the installation and maintenance of mooring buoys on the reefs adjacent to Miami-Dade County, to support artificial reef deployment and increase education and awareness of the need for natural reef conservation in coastal waters adjacent to Miami-Dade County.
+Reef Guard sells medallions online and at participating dive shops and charters to support their efforts with currently 90% of raised funds going to the mooring buoy program.
 For more information, visit www.reefguard.org.